turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 ### Distance to Destination

-In the simulator we can find the line that outputs that distance.
+In `main.swift` we can find the line that outputs that distance.
 It relies on the variable `distance` that was created here:

 ```
 distance = plane.distanceTo(target : String)